 If you used software to create your image, you can transfer your design onto the eraser a different way, using acetone.
 Take a cotton ball and moisten the image using acetone and push the black side of the image down on the eraser.

-Acetone is flammable so take extra precautions when using.
-Remove the paper from the eraser; the ink /design should transfer easily.
+Acetone is flammable so take precautions – Remove the paper from the eraser; the ink /design should transfer easily.

 Before you begin carving, you want to determine “positive” and “negative” spaces within the design (kind of like photo negatives back in the day before digital cameras were invented)

 Whatever part of the rubber stamp that is “raised” will be inked and later show up on the surface you stamp, so decide that first.
 The image below is a good example of the same design made into two stamps, and the resulting stamp impressions.

 Image credit: Eclecticeddy

 You could do something similar – transfer the same design onto two different rubber pieces and carve out the negative space in one and the other, you could invert altogether by carving the positive – just to see what kind of unique effects you get!